mikhail-nikolskiy/opencv-wiki/OpenCV_GSoC_Application.md

 ### How will you get your students involved in your community during GSoC?

 Open, ongoing communication is held on a mailing list dedicated to that year's GSoC and Github provides further community chatter.
-Many of us attend the big vision conferences over the summer (CVPR)  and meetups are held there.
-There is an IRC channel for questions and comments as well as an active community email list with much Q&A where we will encourage students to ask and answer questions.
+Many of us attend the big vision conferences (pre and post Covid) over the summer (CVPR) and meetups are held there.
+There is an IRC channel for questions and comments as well as an active community email list together with a Q&A forum (very active, see https://answers.opencv.org/questions/  ) where we encourage students to ask and answer questions.
 All work, students and mentors are listed on an open page that stays "forever" so that they can find each other.
-This year we are going to encourage ongoing social media updates of visual results to Facebook, Instagram, LinkedIn and Snap Chat.
 We sometimes co-write papers with top students.

+Mainly, students get and stay involved by actual contributed code and documentation.
+They are required to immediately create a pull request that grows and grows over the summer.

 ### How will you keep your students involved with your community after GSoC?

-The main way is by getting the students completely familiar and comfortable with Github and the ease of doing small changes and PRs, especially in documentation and tutorials.
-Since OpenCV 3.0 (& now 4.0) is refactored into very modular components, contributing code in opencv_contrib https://github.com/opencv/opencv_contrib, is easier/more self-contained/easy to maintain.
-This makes it more likely that students will continue to contribute their own published work as pull requests.
-In addition, students sometimes do joint papers with mentors which means ongoing communication and contribution.
-Many students become interns and later hire "targets" by managers in companies that use/contribute to OpenCV.
-OpenCV is far and away the largest computer vision library with over 4 million downloads per month and so they know that contributions are a competitive advantage/resume item for future jobs.
+The best way is by getting the students comfortable with Github and with having them complete accepted pull requests.
+This makes them feel confident as contributing members of a community which is key to staying involved.

+Since OpenCV is factored into modular components, contributing code in opencv_contrib https://github.com/opencv/opencv_contrib, is self-contained and easy to do in small chunks which makes it easier for a busy student or later professional to stay involved by quick contributions or bug fixes.
+Students sometimes do joint papers with mentors which means ongoing communication and contribution.
+Students become interns and hire "targets" by managers in companies that use/contribute to OpenCV.
+OpenCV is the largest computer vision library with 1-2 million downloads per week and so they know that contributions are a competitive advantage/resume item for future jobs.
 In addition, it's a good way to get good references from well-known people working in the field.

 ### Were you a mentoring org before?